-Contraventions Points X Contraventions Points X No first aid kit 3 No smoke free signage 2 No fire extinguisher 3 Vehicle cleanliness 2 No emergency bulb kit 3 Private hire parked on taxi rank 4 Failure to display badge 3 Unattended vehicle on taxi rank 4 Failure to display plate/internal plate/door sticker(s) (including magnet(s)) 3 Obstructing the Licensing Team/Enforcement officer.
-6 Failure to notify change of details /convictions/FPN/fines and fine alternatives such as driving courses undertaken as a licence requirement - vehicle/driver/operator 3 Failure to produce documents on demand to the licensing enforcement officer 3 Failure to report an accident to the licensing team 3 Carrying too many passengers 6 Failure to report a complaint - driver/operator 3 Refusal to carry guide dogs, hearing dogs, or service dogs (unless exempt) 12 Horn misuse 2 Smoking/vaping in vehicle 12 Private hire plying for hire 6 Overcharging 6 Defective tyres, including part warn and 10yrs+ 4 (per tyre) Use of handheld phone or radio whilst driving 12 Using unapproved advertising on/in vehicle 2 Breach of Public Spaces Protection Order 4 Failure to dress appropriately as defined in TRDC policy 2 Other licence requirements/breaches of legislation:- Dependa nt on case Plate No: Vehicle registration:has been inspected as indicated above.
-The contravention(s) above mean(s) that you have acquired points.
-The vehicle must not be used until the contravention(s) above have been rectified and the vehicle is presented to the Council Offices by/ Failure to comply with this notice could lead to the revocation or suspension of your licences and does not rule out further proceedings when this matter is considered along with driver/vehicle history.
+Contraventions ontraventions Points x Contraventions Points X No first aid kit 3 No smoke free signage 2 No fire extinguisher 3 Vehicle cleanliness 2 No emergency bulb kit 3 Private hire parked on taxi rank 4 Failure to display badge 3 Unattended vehicle on taxi rank 4 Failure todisplayplate/internalplate/doorsticker(s)(includingmagnet(s)) 3 Obstructing the Licensing Team/Enforcement officer.
+6 Failure to notify change of details /convictions/FPN/fines and fine alternatives such as driving courses undertaken as a licence requirement - vehicle/driver/operator 3 Failure to produce documents on demand to the licensing enforcement officer 3 Failure to report an accident to the licensing team 3 Carrying too many passengers 6 Failure to report a complaint - driver/operator 3 Refusal to carry guide dogs, hearing dogs, or service dogs (unless exempt) 12 Horn misuse 2 Smoking/vaping in vehicle 12 Private hire plying for hire 6 Overcharging 6 Defective tyres, including part worn and 10yrs+ 4 (per tyre) Use of handheld phone or radio whilst driving 12 Using unapproved advertising on/in vehicle 2 Breach of Public Spaces Protection Order 4 Failure to dress appropriately as 2 Other licence requirements/breaches of Dependa defined in TRDC policy legislation:- nt on case nspected as indicated above.
+The contrave - mean(s) that you have acquired points.
+The vehicle must not be used until the the Council Offices by/. า(s) ส above have been rectified and the vehicle i is presentec l to Failure to comply with this notice could further proceedings when this matter i ation or suspension of your licences and do g with driver/vehicle history. es not rule out

 Date: Signed: